22. AGX Vehicle

 simulation->add( track );

-The reference wheel is used as reference during initialization of the tracks.
-The nodes will be positioned in the plane defined by the reference wheel position and rotation axis.
+The reference wheel is used during track initialization.
+The nodes are positioned in the plane defined by the reference wheel position and rotation axis.

 ../_images/agxvehicle_ref_wheel_plane.png